 At night the display and church building is floodlit in red as part of Poppy Scotland’s “Light up Red” campaign.

-A short act of remembrance will take place at 11.00 am on Thursday 11th November.
+A short act of remembrance will take place at 11.00 am on Friday 11th November.
+All are welcome.

-Loanhead Parish Church wishes to thank the staff at Loanhead Library for their assistance with the poppy display, Joe Gilhooley for use of photographic images featured on the banners which accompany the display and those featured here, and everyone who has contributed to this community commemoration.
+Loanhead Parish Church wishes to thank everyone who has contributed the poppy display and Joe Gilhooley for use of photographic images featured on the banners which accompany the display and those featured here.